Chris Archer: Pittsburgh Pirates

 On July 31, 2018, Archer was traded to the Pittsburgh Pirates in exchange for Tyler Glasnow, Austin Meadows and a player to be named later, later revealed to be Shane Baz.

 In a game on April 7, 2019, against the Cincinnati Reds, Archer gave up a second-inning, two-run home run to Derek Dietrich.
 As the ball flew over the wall, Dietrich stayed at home plate and admired the ball for a few seconds as it went over before he started running.
 When Dietrich returned to bat in the fourth inning, Archer threw a ball behind Dietrich's back.
 Benches cleared, five people were ejected, and Archer struck out Dietrich when play resumed.
 Archer denied intent, but received a five-game suspension on April 9.
 For the season, he was 3–9 with a career-worst 5.19 ERA.

 On June 3, 2020, it was announced that Archer would be out until 2021 after he underwent surgery for thoracic outlet syndrome.

 On October 31, 2020, the Pirates declined Archer's club option for 2021, making him a free agent for the first time in his career.

 Tampa Bay Rays (second stint)

 On February 9, 2021, Archer signed a one-year, $6.5 million contract with Tampa Bay.
 On May 8, 2021, Archer was placed on the 60-day injured list with forearm tightness.
 On August 22, the Rays activated Archer from the injured list.

 Minnesota Twins

 On March 28, 2022, Archer signed a one-year contract with the Minnesota Twins.
 On November 7, 2022, the Twins declined the option on his 2023 season, making him a free agent.

+Post-playing career

+On December 4, 2023, Archer took a job with the Los Angeles Dodgers as an assistant in their baseball operations department for the 2024 season.